 The Global OSML Index ®

-Investigating how Organizations Leverage Social Media for Competitive Advantage
+Leveraging Social Media for Competitive Advantage

-Founder and Executive Director, CFFO
+Founder and Executive Chairman, CFFO

-Roland Deiser is a Senior Drucker Fellow and serves as the Founder and Executive Director of the Center for the Future of Organization.
+Roland Deiser is a Senior Drucker Fellow and serves as the Founder and Executive Chairman of the Center for the Future of Organization.
 Prior to his engagement with the Drucker School he served for 10 years as a Senior Fellow with the Center for the Digital Future at the University of Southern California (USC).